European Data Format

 An extension of EDF, named EDF+, was developed in 2002 and

 is largely compatible to EDF: all existing EDF viewers also show EDF+ signals.
 But EDF+ files can also contain interrupted recordings, annotations, stimuli and events.
 Therefore, EDF+ can store any medical recording such as EMG, Evoked potentials, ECG, as well as automatic and manual analysis results such as deltaplots, QRS parameters and sleep stages.
 The specs are stricter than EDF which enables automatic localization and calibration of electrodes.
-And EDF+ fixed a few major (Y2K problem, little-endian integers, comma vs dot) and minor omissions in EDF.
+And EDF+ fixed a few omissions in EDF such as the Y2K problem, little-endian integers, and comma vs dot.

 EDF+ was published in

 2003 in Clinical Neurophysiology 114, pages 1755-1761.
 Since then, hundreds of EDF+ files and several EDF+ viewers became available on the internet.
-Applications till now are mainly in Clinical Neurophysiology, Sleep, and Cardiology.
+Applications are mainly in Clinical Neurophysiology, Sleep, and Cardiology.
 Formal standards from other specialisms can also be integrated into EDF+.
+Most EDF applications have migrated to EDF+.

 EDF and EDF+ are freely available without charge.
 The full specifications are in the above-mentioned publications as well as on this EDF website.
 The site also supports users and developers by offering free downloads of files and software, a list of EDF(+) compatible companies and further contact possibilities such as Yahoo's EDF group.

-Files, software and utilities are most welcome, as are companies and developers that support EDF(+).
+EDF(+) recordings and software are most welcome, as are companies and developers that support EDF(+).